-Let’s talk logistics for the biggest events and transitions of your Lifetime!
+Let’s talk logistics for the biggest events of your lifetime!

 Do you need to downsize?
 Have you inherited more than you can handle?
 Whether you’re packing your bags for your final destination (often referred to as Swedish Death Cleaning or “döstädning”), or addressing the belongings of the deceased, you deserve a helping hand who understands.

-We’ll explore systems of sustainable organization and consider your current needs.
+We’ll explore systems of sustainable organization and consider your current needs, whether you are Death cleaning (pre-need service) or grief cleaning (after a loved ones death).
 We may collaborate on a legacy project or artful gifting process, finding opportunities to part with personal objects as an extended celebration of life!
 Together we’ll honor earthly belongings and find ways to leave a lighter footprint.

 The Good Grief Doula can also be your Last Wish Bitch™, providing emotional support, music curation, and gentle companionship at the end of life.
 It is an honor to provide respite for caregivers and tend to the non-medical needs of the dying.
 Allow yourself a discreet extra set of eyes and ears at the bedside, with the flexibility to run errands and provide comforting presence for your constellation of loved ones.

 Americans are notorious for being a death-phobic society but that is changing.
 Many of us are out here spreading Death Positivity - and you can too!
 Allow Good Grief to provide resources and education so that death becomes less of a rumor and more of an empowered action.
-Reach out to schedule a Good Grief presentation for your organization, and learn more on our blog or Instagram.
+Reach out to schedule a Good Grief presentation for your organization, join the mailing list to hear about upcoming community events, and learn more via the Good Grief blog or Instagram.

 I’m kinda awesome, but if I’m not capable of providing you with the support you require, I’d be happy to refer you to someone else.
 To schedule a free consultation, please reach out.